 The Company is an exploration stage company engaged in the acquisition and exploration of mineral properties, principally in Canada.
 The Company aims to acquire and advance its projects to a stage where they can be exploited at a profit or it can arrange joint ventures, whereby other companies provide funding for development and exploitation.
 The Company's principal focus has been the exploration for high-grade uranium deposits in the Athabasca Basin area of Saskatchewan and the exploration for nickel deposits in the Thompson Nickel Belt, Manitoba.
 There are several projects on which the Company has expended recent efforts.
-The West McArthur project is under a joint venture 16.71% with Cameco Corporation ("Cameco"), the Cree East project was under a 50% joint venture with Hanwha Corporation, Korea Electric Power Corporation, Korea Resources Corp. and SK Energy Co.
-Ltd. (together the "Korean Consortium") up to early July 2017, the Moon Lake South project is under a joint venture 75% with Denison Mines, the NW Manitoba project is under a joint venture 70% with Northern Uranium Corp ("Northern Uranium"), the Mouse Mountain project is under option to Omineca Mining and the Geikie, Marshall and North Millennium projects are under option to Basin Energy Limited.
-Going forward it is expected that the Company will focus its effort on West McArthur, Geikie, Moon South, Key Extension, and selected base metal and precious metal opportunities.
+The West McArthur project is under a joint venture 16.65% with Cameco Corporation ("Cameco"), the Moon Lake South project is under a joint venture 75% with Denison Mines, the NW Manitoba project is under a joint venture 70% with Northern Uranium Corp ("Northern Uranium"), the Mouse Mountain project is under option to Omineca Mining, the Geikie and North Millennium projects are under option to Basin Energy Limited, the Cree East project is under option to Nexus Uranium, the Waterbury East and Constellation projects are under option to Bayridge Resources, the Thompson Nickel Belt projects are under option to Nickelex Resources ("Nickelex").
+Going forward it is expected that the Company will focus its effort on West McArthur, North Millennium, Moon South, Key Extension, Nebula, Enterprise, Voyager, Frontier, and selected base metal and precious metal opportunities.
 The Company is actively marketing the remainder of its projects for option, joint venture or sale.